VC-MIPI-modules/vc_mipi_nvidia/README.md

 - with this L4T 36.2 version, the tegra part is completely separated from the kernel
 - VC Mipi driver is now running as a couple of kernel modules
 - modifications to the camera device tree are realised with device tree overlays
-- nvarguscamerasrc+nvvidconv must be installed separately (gst-nvarguscamera_src.tbz2 and gst-nvvidconv_src.tbz2 are residing in the Linux_for_Tegra/source folder)
+- nvarguscamerasrc+nvvidconv must be installed separately (gst-nvarguscamera_src.tbz2 and gst-nvvidconv_src.tbz2 are residing in the Linux_for_Tegra/source folder and will be copied automatically into the given home directory)
 - the argus_camera sample application (nvidia-l4t-jetson-multimedia-api) can be used alternatively
 - a convenience script setup_nvidia.sh can be called on the running jetson to install some prerequisites (an internet connection must be present)
+- this script will install build essentials, nvidia-l4t-jetson-multimedia-api, lib-cuda-dev and v4l-utils

 Warnings:
 - this version has been tested with two identical IMX565 sensors only